 Part 1: Listening

 Musical listening is non-dual.
-This is explained through the phenomenology of attunement—what in the German tradition is referred to as Stimmung.
-This term captures how under normal circumstances, we do not listen to music 'as an object'.
-Music is neither heard as something 'out there' (in the 'material world') nor as something 'in here' (as something solely 'in the mind').
-Rather, music is actualized through an effortlessspontaneously non-dual, ego-less process of attuning our mind-bodies with the music.
-Since musical attunement rests the mind in non-dual awareness, the act of listening to music provides listeners with meaningful referents and valuable experiences to draw upon when practicing zazen–the act of actualizing that primordial non-duality that Buddhist scriptures call the nature of mind.
-There is therefore a substantial soteriological value to all forms of musical attunement.
+This becomes evident through the phenomenology of attunement—what the German tradition calls Stimmung.
+The term captures how, under ordinary circumstances, we do not experience music 'as an object'.
+Music is neither heard as something 'out there' in the material world nor as something 'in here', confined to the mind.
+Rather, it arises through an effortless, spontaneously non-dual, and egoless process in which our mind and body attune to the music.
+Because this form of musical attunement rests the mind in non-dual awareness, listening offers meaningful reference points and lived experiences that can support the practice of zazen—the actualization of that primordial non-duality Buddhist scriptures call the nature of mind.
+There is, therefore, a genuine soteriological value even in the most ordinary moments of listening, since they are already non-dual forms of musical attunement.

 "Roam and play in samādhi.
 Every detail clearly appears before you.
 Sound and form, echo and shadow, happen instantly without leaving traces. [...]
 The valley is empty, but echoes.
 From the beginning unbound by seeing or hearing, the genuine self romps and plays in samādhi without obstruction" (in Leghton 2000, 34 & 37).

-When musical attunement is completely pure, sounds appear but leave no traces.
-Phenomenality is playfully engaged with but leads to no clinging.
-All sounds appear like echoes–illusory and insubstantial moments of mind's wonderful function.
+In this way, both meditation and musical listening can allow the mind to enact a liberated, non-dual engagement with phenomena: attentive yet free, playful yet precise, perceiving without conceptual grasping.
+When musical attunement is completely pure like this, sounds appear but leave no traces.
+Phenomenality is playfully engaged with, yet leads to no clinging.
+All sounds appear like echoes–illusory and insubstantial moments of mind's "wonderful function" (Mǎzǔ Dàoyī in Jia 2006, 78)

 Part 2: Tuning